dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 Look at our beasts!
 They move, only to the left for now but they move!

-## Moving In The Right Direction
+## It Follows

-OK, now that we have our beasts walk, how do we make sure they walk towards the player?
+OK, now that we have our beasts walk, how do we make sure they move in the right direction?
 Especially for the common beast because that beast is meant to be less smart.
 For the game play the first beasts we have to fight with are easier because they may get stuck behind blocks.
 Later beasts, you're supposed to add yourself outside this tutorial, should be smarter and gradually get more difficult